Bidding -- How do I bid on a project?

 This fee is imposed by Washoe County on behalf of the Western Regional Water Commission to be expended solely for purposes of water planning.
 The fee is currently 1.5 percent of your total bill.
 TMWA has no control or discretion over this fee — it is a charge collected by TMWA and passed on to the local government.

 The Right of Way Toll (or franchise fee) is a pass-through fee imposed by a local government entity on utility and cable television companies for the right to have utility infrastructure located within the entity’s streets, roads and alleys.
 TMWA has no control or discretion over this fee.
-For Reno customers, the fee is 3 percent of your water charge and for Sparks customers, the fee is 5 percent of your water charge.
+For Reno and Sparks customers, the fee is 5% of your water charge (as of September 1, 2012).

 Fire is flat rate because this water service is to be utilized only for emergency response purposes in the event of fire.
 Fire protection is charged a rate per inch of the nominal diameter of the service pipe.
 The customer owns all of the service line and valve at the tap.
 Refer to Water Rates for more information including the fee schedule.